Filing a complaint

 Serving the Complaint

-When all required information has been gathered, the FCC sends your complaint to the service provider.
+When all required information has been gathered for billing or service complaints, the FCC sends your complaint to the service provider.

 Service Provider Response